 How to Choose a Song for Classroom Activities?

-Here are some general tips on how to select a song.
+Here are some general tips on how to select a song for your classes:

 1. Outline your goals.